A Shared-Constraint Approach to Multi-leader Multi-follower Games: Multi-leader multi-follower games: examples and background

 Shared-constraint games were introduced by Rosen \cite{rosen65existence} as a generalization of the classical Nash game.
-In a \scg, there exists a set $\Cbb$ in the product space of strategies such that the constraints faced by the players are as follows: for any player $i$, and for any tuple of strategies of other players (denoted $z\mi$), the feasible strategies $z_i$ for player $i$ are those that satisfy $(z_i,z\mi) \in \Cbb$.
+In a \scg, there exists a set $\Cbb$ in the product space of strategies such that for any player $i$, and for any tuple of strategies of other players (denoted $z\mi$), the feasible strategies $z_i$ for player $i$ are those that satisfy $(z_i,z\mi) \in \Cbb$.
 In an $N$-person shared-constraint Nash game with player payoffs denoted by $\{f_1, \hdots, f_N\}$, player $i$ solves:

 An equilibrium $z= (z_1,\hdots,z_N)$ satisfies the following: